martindsouza/ws-logger/advanced.md

 /
 ```

-Now alter the above code to add another timer inside the `bar` loop (right before `logger.time_stop('bar');`), then view the output.
+Alter the above code to add another timer inside the `bar` loop (right before `logger.time_stop('bar');`), then view the output.
 Notice how Logger indents the timing messages.